 So you now know where you want to get to, but where are you right now?
 Be honest about the scale of the journey ahead.
-Don’t be disheartened if it feels like a long way away, we’ll break it down into stages with focussed goals.
-Maybe your vision is to be a bestselling fantasy author, but all you have right now is a few ideas sketched out on a notepad; if so, then your first goal will be to finish your manuscript.
+Don’t be disheartened if it feels like a long way away; we’ll break it down into stages with focused goals.
+Maybe your vision is to be a bestselling fantasy author, but all you have right now is a few ideas sketched out on a notepad; if so, your first goal will be to finish your manuscript.
 Maybe you are already published and your goal is to sell more copies than last year.
 Think about an appropriate, realistic goal and then check if it’s going to be workable by using the SMART system.

 Make Sure Your Goal Is Smart: